 Today, we’re sharing some ERP pros and cons so you can learn how to avoid ERP failure by making the most of the potential benefits and avoiding the potential drawbacks.

 Considering the benefits that an ERP system can provide, the following drawbacks shouldn’t necessarily dissuade you from implementing ERP.
-However, you do need to be aware of these drawbacks so you can put best practices in place to avoid them.
+However, you do need to be aware of these drawbacks so you can make an effort to avoid them.

 1. High Initial Costs